cknobloch/db-migrate/README.md

 # DB Migrate

 This is a dumb solution for managing database migrations.
-It is equal parts _script_ and a set of file organization conventions.
+It is equal parts _script_ and a set of file-organizing conventions.

 # Overview

 There is a single script `migrate.sh` reads a directory of sql files and runs any of them that haven't already run.
-It tracks what files have run in a meta table in the target database/schema, similar to other tools.
+It tracks what files have run in a meta table in the target database/schema, similar to other migration tools.
 Since the logic in the script is so minimal, it's easy to port to other languages/platforms, such as an ETL job.

-# Usage
-1. Put `migrate.sh` on your PATH or wherever you want to use it
-1. Copy an example directory
-1. Rename directories to match your database and schema
-1. Add schema directories (by copy+paste from example)
-1. Add revisions (copy+paste most recent under that schema)

-# Hard Conventions (you must follow these!)
+# Conventions (you must follow these!)
 * All revisions for a schema should be kept under a single directory
 * Filename identifies the revision (hopefully it also describes what it does, in a few words)
 * Revisions are run in lexicographical order